botlabs-gg/yagpdb-docs/commands/all-commands.md

 ### Testreddit

-Tests the reddit feeds in this server by checking the specified post
+Tests the reddit feeds in this server by checking the specified post.
+Bot Owner Only

 **Usage:**